aws/aws-cdk/packages/aws-cdk-lib/cx-api/FEATURE_FLAGS.md

 *When enabled, will always use the arn for identifiers for CfnSourceApiAssociation in the GraphqlApi construct rather than id.* (fix)

 When this feature flag is enabled, we use the IGraphqlApi ARN rather than ID when creating or updating CfnSourceApiAssociation in the GraphqlApi construct.
 Using the ARN allows the association to support an association with a source api or merged api in another account.
+Note that for existing source api associations created with this flag disabled, enabling the flag will lead to a resource replacement.

 | Since | Default | Recommended |